Aswang (2011 film): Plot

 Gabriel and Ahnia are on the run from a trio of hitmen who killed their family.
 The kids attempt to go to their relatives' place to seek help but get lost along the way.
 They arrive at the wrong town, one that is being constantly attacked by unknown creatures.
 During one such attack, they are saved by Hasmin, the resident of a local private plantation in the outskirts of town.
 She takes the kids to her blind elderly friend and foster mother, Guada, who explains to them what the creatures are.

 The creatures are called Abuwaks - a type of aswang that look like normal humans but can burrow underground to attack and transform into raven-like birds.
 It is later explained that the town's corrupt mayor and the Abuwaks have an agreement of sorts wherein the abuwaks pay him money in exchange for keeping the town underdeveloped and misinformed.

 The three hired killers, Gido, Queenie and Daniel, arrive at the same town later on to finish their job.
 Daniel, a reluctant member due to his family being held hostage by their boss Eddie, meets Hasmin, who he tends to run into from time to time.

 With the killers finding them, Hasmin decides to slip the kids into the plantation to avoid capture.
-However, the plantation turns out to be the nest of the Abuwaks, and Hasmin is one of them although she is benevolent towards humans and defiant of her heritage.
+However, the plantation turns out to be the nest of the Abuwaks, and Hasmin is the Bangkilan (higher ranking Aswang that can turn humans into Aswang) of the Abwaks.
+Despite being a Bangkilan she is benevolent towards humans and defiant of her heritage.

 The hired killers then track the kids to the plantation and infiltrate the place.
 Queenie is able to find Gabriel and Ahnia, but she is caught and tortured by the Abuwaks while the kids escape.
 Hasmin is forced by their leader Moises to eat Queenie alive but she instead breaks her neck in defiance.
 Gido and Daniel encounter the other Abuwaks, forcing them to retreat.
 Gido calls Eddie for backup, which will arrive the next day.